 2): You too can let some crew-members to go forward to weight down the bow of the craft.
 In this way they move forward the CLR = Center of Lateral Resistance as play together with the CE (center of effort) of sail as then may blow downwind, and bring the boat up in the wind eye.

 3): Theoretically there is this third trick, as I still never have seen carried out.
-Let the helmsman tilt the steer-oar up of water so the aft-end slides easier away downwind for the mast - and then swing over the yard, dip your steer-oar and sail-on on the other bow.
+Let the helmsman tilt the steer-oar out of water so the aft-end slides easier away downwind for the mast - and then swing over the yard, dip down your steer-oar again and sail-on on the other bow.

 Note: The same trick of moving the 'live ballast' of men forward, in some cases too can get the boat to beat higher to the wind - moving ahead the CLR.

 That is a maneuver to stop the boat with sail still hoisted - to wait for somebody or to pick something up.
-With the sail hoisted the boat behave more calm and under control than without sail - drifting slowly sideways under press of the wind.
+With the sail hoisted the boat behave more calm and under control - laying waiting without forward movement but drifting slowly sideways under press of the wind.

 The manoeuver for mono-masted is in general: tacking up in the wind eye, go through and get back-wind, and then - without to turn the yard but only rudder - let the boat go astern until she stops with full back-wind in the sail - yard still along and wind directly abeam.
 If the boat is well trimmed she will stay there, drifting sidewards.